JovianHQ/jovian-py/docs/index.rst

     ..

 .. meta::
-   :description lang=en: Automate building, versioning, and hosting of your technical documentation continuously on Read the Docs.
+  :description lang=en:
+    Jovian.ml is a better place for your data science projects, Jupyter notebooks, machine learning models, experiment logs, results and more.

-jovian is an open-source Python package integrated with
+Jovian is an open-source Python package integrated with
 |Jovian| to provide the tools necessary for Data Scientists
 and ML/DL Engineers to **Track**, **Collaborate** and **Automate** projects where even Students and Enthusiasts can leverage the same and also use